ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

 	pair: double; number of digits

 Is the result of 1.0 divided by 3 what you expected?
 Java limits the number of digits you can save for any ``double`` number to about 14-15 digits.
 You should be aware that the accuracy of any calculation on a computer is limited by the fact that computers can only hold a limited number of digits.

+For example, int values are stored in 4 bytes of memory.
+There is an Integer.MAX_VALUE defined as 2147483647 and an Integer.MIN_VALUE defined as -2147483649.
+If you try to store any number larger or smaller than these numbers in an int variable, it will result in an error called **integer overflow**.
+Try it below.

+.. activecode:: overfl
+   :language: java

+   public class TestOverflow
+   {
+      public static void main(String[] args)
+      {
+        int id = 2147483650; // overflow error!
+        int negative = -2147483650; // overflow
+      }
+   }

 **Check your understanding**